 Becoming too cautious as an investor

-Following the pension changes in 2015, retirees have preferred to keep control of their capital and drawdown income as required.
+Following the pension changes in 2015, retirees prefer to keep control of their capital and drawdown income as required.

 With income drawdown, it is up to you to make sure that your money lasts long enough.

-Traditionally people approaching retirement look to reduce the level of investment risk (and potential return) that they take.
+Traditionally, people approaching retirement look to reduce the level of investment risk (and potential return) that they may receive.

 If you want to learn more about retirement planning, read our comprehensive guide to pensions.

 Jeannie Boyle is a director & chartered financial planner at EQ Investors.

 Do you want to comment on this article?
 You need to be signed in for this feature